jramaya/marketingmd/index.md

 transportation rates that each could not obtain separately.
 Another common scenario is for a large retailer to buyout several competing small retailers in order to gain entry into certain markets or with certain customers.

-10.9 THE CHANNEL MANAGEMENT PROCESS {#the-channel-management-process .calibre5}            --
+10.9 THE CHANNEL MANAGEMENT PROCESS

  Evidence suggests that a channel should be managed just like the product, promotion, and pricing functions .
 This channel management process contains five steps.